Mubarak1A/alx-higher_level_programming/0x09-python-everything_is_object/README.md

                     In the following code, do a and b point to the same object?
 Answer with Yes or No.
                         >>> a = 89
                         >>> b = 100
+3-answer.txt - answer to the question:
+                    In the following code, do a and b point to the same object?
+Answer with Yes or No.
+                        >>> a = 89
+                        >>> b = 89